Yogācārabhūmi-Śāstra: History

 The YBh was studied and transmitted in East Asian Buddhist and Tibetan Buddhist translations.
 In China, it was the work of Xuánzàng (玄奘, 602?-664) that introduced the YBh in full.
 It caused many debates, particularly around the notion that certain beings did not have the gotra, or spiritual disposition, to attain awakening.
-By the end of the Sui dynasty (589-618), Buddhism within China had developed many distinct schools and traditions.
+By the end of the Sui dynasty (589–618), Buddhism within China had developed many distinct schools and traditions.
 In the words of Dan Lusthaus:

 The YBh was translated into Tibetan in the ninth century at Samye by Ye shes sde and Cog ro Klu'i rgyal mtshan working with the Indian paṇḍitas Prajñāvarman, Surendrabodhi, and Jinamitra.
 The YBh remained influential in these traditions (for example, it is a major source of meditation instruction for Tsongkhapa's Lamrimchenmo), however, perhaps because of size and complexity, it was eventually abandoned in monastic seminaries.

 Besides the Chinese and Tibetan translations which survive in full, at least 50% of the text survives in nine extant Sanskrit fragments.
 A translation project is currently underway to translate the entirety of Xuánzàng's version into English.
 It is being carried out by the Bukkyō Dendō Kyōkai society and the Numata Center for Buddhist Translation and Research.
-A subsection of the work, the Bodhisattva-bhūmi, was translated into English by Artemus Engle and is part of the Tsadra series published by Shambhala Publications.
+The Bodhisattva-bhūmi, a subsection of the work which is also treated as a stand-alone text, has been translated into English by Artemus Engle and is part of the Tsadra series published by Shambhala Publications.

 Overview of the Main Section

-The complete YBh is often divided into the Basic Section and the Supplementary Section.The first section, which is the largest (49.9% of the work), is the "main stages division" or "the basic section" (Skt. *Maulyo Bhūmayaḥ, Ch. 本地分 Běn dì fēn, Tib.
+The complete YBh is often divided into the Basic Section and the Supplementary Section.
+The first section, which is the largest (49.9% of the work), is the "main stages division" or "the basic section" (Skt. *Maulyo Bhūmayaḥ, Ch. 本地分 Běn dì fēn, Tib.
 Sa'i dngos gzhi) and contains fourteen books that describe the successive seventeen levels (bhūmi), which cover the entire range of mental and spiritual stages of practice for the Mahāyāna bodhisattva.

 However, according to Ulrich Timme Kragh, "in the present context, the word bhūmi appears in many cases to imply a 'foundation' in the sense of a field of knowledge that the Yogācāra acolyte ought to master in order to be successful in his or her yoga practice."
 Most of the Basic Section which includes such seminal works as the Bodhisattva-bhūmi and the Śrāvaka-bhūmi survives in Sanskrit, but little survives from the other parts.
 The following list is based on the Chinese arrangement, which seems to be closer to the original order.

 The fourteen books of this section are: